-If your organisation is signing a document, but does not intend it to be binding, it's very important to make sure that the document clearly states that it does not intend to create binding obligations.
+If your organisation is signing a document, but does not intend it to be binding, it's very important to make sure that the document clearly states that it does not intend to create binding obligations (although a court may still hold that a document is intended to binding on the parties depending on the relevant facts).

-Similarly, if your organisation is relying on statements in a document that say it is not intended to be binding, this may cause problems if your organisation acts inconsistently with what the document says - so be careful and consider whether it would be more appropriate for your organisation to enter into a contract rather than rely on a non-document.
+Similarly, if your organisation is relying on statements in a document that are not intended to be binding, this may cause problems if your organisation acts inconsistently with what the document says - so be careful and consider whether it would be more appropriate for your organisation to enter into a contract rather than relying on a non-contractual document.